zincMeta/Air-niugini-flight-api/README.md

 ### types
 `arrivals` : Fetch the data for the arrival flights.

-`departures` : Fetch the data for the arrival flights.
+`departures` : Fetch the data for the departure flights.

 ### options